TBI And C&P Exams For Disabled Veterans

 Reason for TBI C&P Exam

-When to Expect a TBI C&P Exam
+When Should I Expect a TBI C&P Exam?

-If you file a claim for TBI based on sudden head trauma during service, then you should expect VA to schedule a C&P examination.
-A C&P exam can help VA answer the following medical questions:
+If you file a claim for a Traumatic Brain Injury based on sudden head trauma during service, then you should expect the VA to schedule a C&P examination.

-• Does the veteran have a confirmed diagnosis of TBI?
+• Does the veteran have a confirmed diagnosis of a Traumatic Brain Injury?

 • Is it at least as likely as not that the TBI was caused or aggravated during active duty service?

-• How severe are the residuals of TBI?
+• How severe are the residuals of the Traumatic Brain Injury?

 Who Can Conduct a TBI C&P Exam: